The round-up: bark up the right tree at Brisbane’s best dog-friendly cafes and bars

 The Burrow, West End: Cosy hangout The Burrow has plenty of outdoor space for you to dine with your four-legged friends.
 Knock back frothy sips from Brew Dog and Moon Dog, whilst your beloved mutt devours some dog-friendly treats.

 Little Black Pug Cafe, Mount Gravatt: Pug life!
 Louise and Josh Daly of Mount Gravatt coffee and brunch spot Little Black Pug are owners of Bowie and Mate – two beloved black pug cross-breeds.
 The duo created a pooch-friendly menu including puppycinos, sweet potato, liver, beetroot and carrot treats, and doggy ice-cream from Hugo’s Ice Creamery.

-Hope and Anchor, Paddington: Where else in Brisbane can you feast on a gourmet chip butty washed down with a pint of ale whilst your dog sits lovingly at your feet, gazing up at you with drooly chops just begging for a bite?
+Hope and Anchor, Paddington: Where else in Brisbane can you feast on beer-braised chicken wings washed down with a pint of ale whilst your dog sits lovingly at your feet, gazing up at you with drooly chops just begging for a bite?
 Hope and Anchor’s gastropub vibes and outdoor bench seating make it a winner for dogfathers and dogmothers alike.

 Fitz + Potts, Nundah: This Nundah favourite has pitched itself as a safe space for dogs and their humans since day dot, establishing a rep as a great place to go for a steamy jaffle and a cheeky tipple with dog/s in tow.
 The cutesy kitsch fit-out also makes it a prime location for very Instagram-worthy snaps.